front-end-foundations/session1/readme.md

 #wrapper {
   ...
     background-color: #fff;
+    margin: 12px;
 }
 ```

+Change margin to padding.
+Why is margin a poor choice here?

 Note the body background color is grayed out in the inspector.
 Neither it nor the margin are inherited by other elements.